Jump Ahead To:

 Over the past decade, the demand for craft beer has blazed through Northern Texas, leaving fertile soil for plenty of breweries to sprout.
 Amidst these dozens of taprooms in the Dallas region, we found many that embody all the things we love about craft breweries: the limitless innovation, brave ambition, inventive creativity, developed traditions, and entrepreneurial enthusiasm.
-But when pressed to pick, we narrowed the list down to 11 breweries that we believe shine brightest in the Big D city.

 Try this: Paleta De Mango

 Martin House makes beers that can be paired to any life experience – from hefty stouts to bright, light blonde ales.
 They feel no responsibility to brew their beers to style, and they let this boundless freedom inspire them to brew creative beers that taste great.
 They offer great bar food too.

 This brew was made to mimic a brilliantly smooth bar favorite – the Irish car bomb.
 Taking their flagship Chocolate Milk Stout base, 903 added Irish Cream and Irish Coffee to make some smooth, creamy, mocha delight.